 Frequently Asked Questions

 Boyne Thunder is a power boat event that began in 2004 to raise funds for three beneficiaries: Camp Quality, Challenge Mountain and BC Main Street.
-Since the inception, almsot $1,500,000 has been raised.
+Since the inception, $1,500,000 has been donated.

 Boyne Thunder is a poker run, not a race.
 This means the winner is decided by the best poker hand collected along a specified route, and not who is first to complete the course.
 Participants will pick up one sealed envelope containing a playing card at each of five different stops along the route.